oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Additional validation rules MAY apply, but their use is out of the scope of this specification.

-## Public Key for Issuer-signed JWTs Verification {#public-key-for-issuer-signed-jwts-verification}
+## Public Key Discovery for Issuer-signed JWTs Verification {#public-key-discovery-for-issuer-signed-jwts-verification}

-A recipient of the SD-JWT VC MUST apply the following rules to verify the Issuer-signed JWT corresponds to the Issuer:
+A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT:
 - JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
 - DID Document Resolution: If the `iss` value contains a DID, the recipient MUST retrieve